Nick-Tallguy/Nick-Tallguy.github.io/_posts/1900-12-09-editing-with-josm_ca.md

 ![Layers activate][]

-使用 GPS 資料和 Field Papers
+Using GPS Data and Field Papers
 -------------------------------
 In the [Mapping with a Smartphone, GPS or Paper](/en/mobile-mapping/) chapters we saw how to collect data with a GPS and Field Papers, and how to load it into JOSM as a layer.